Putin orders partial military call-up, sparking protests

+The move also sent some Russians scrambling to buy plane tickets to flee the country.

-In his seven-minute nationally televised address, Putin also warned the West that he isn’t bluffing over using everything at his disposal to protect Russia — an apparent reference to his nuclear arsenal.
-He has previously told the West not to back Russia against the wall and has rebuked NATO countries for supplying weapons to Ukraine.
+In his 14-minute nationally televised address, Putin also warned the West that he isn’t bluffing about using everything at his disposal to protect Russia — an apparent reference to his nuclear arsenal.
+He has previously rebuked NATO countries for supplying weapons to Ukraine.

 People are also reading…